Ramesh-35/buyer-risk-profiling-refund-leakage-detection/README.md

 - Severe

 ##Key Insight
-- The analysis reveals a strog concentration pattern where a very small percentage of buyers contribute a disproportionate large share of refund exposure.
+- The analysis reveals a strog concentration pattern where a very small percentage of buyers (1%) contribute a ~38% of refund exposure
 This suggests that targeted operational controls can significantly reduce refund-related operational costs without imacting the majority of customers.

 ##Dashboard